Home › Tools › PCM guideContinuous traits

 When you regress one continuous trait against another (e.g., body size vs. home range), you want to account for the phylogenetic non-independence.
 This is what PGLS does.

 PGLS is a regression method that uses the expected covariance matrix from the phylogeny to weight the data.
 Under Brownian motion, species that are closer in the tree are expected to be more similar.
-PGLS exploits this to give you a regression line that reflects the true evolutionary relationships, not just the raw tip data.
+PGLS exploits this to give you regression coefficients that are maximum-likelihood estimates under a BM model, correcting for non-independence due to shared ancestry.
+Caveat: if the trait is not actually evolving by BM (for example, under strong stabilizing selection), PGLS estimates can be biased; in that case OU-based regressions or model-comparison approaches are more appropriate.

 Why OLS is wrong: The red line (OLS) is influenced heavily by clusters of closely related species.
 If you have 10 lions that all happen to be large and have large home ranges, OLS gives them equal weight to an isolated, distantly related species.
 PGLS corrects for this by treating them as less independent.